Grrtzm/esp32-c3-0.42-oled/Generative_AI/readme.md

 # Use of Generative AI (ChatGPT etc)

-In this folder, you will find a prompt (Dutch as well as English) that describes what the ESP32-C3 with the OLED screen can do and what its limitations are.
-Open your favorite AI tool.
+In this folder, you will find a prompt (in [Dutch](prompt_NL.txt) as well as in [English](prompt_EN.txt) that describes what the ESP32-C3 with the OLED screen can do and what its limitations are.
+Open your favorite AI tool; [ChatGPT](https://chatgpt.com/), [Copilot](https://copilot.microsoft.com/) or [one from duck.ai](https://duckduckgo.com/?q=DuckDuckGo+AI+Chat&ia=chat&duckai=1&atb=v369-1).
 Start a new conversation and paste the contents of the text file —the prompt— into the conversation.
 Start with this every time you start a new conversation.
-Your AI will then know the capabilities and limitations.
+Your AI will then know the capabilities and limitations of your projects.

 Here are some tips on how to effectively use ChatGPT or another generative AI for this purpose: